 Passive-aggressively, we resent our cat every time we go near that damn litter box.

 Well, no need to fear.
 In this article, I discuss litter box cleaning hacks for the cat owner who’s tired of a smelly home.

-Before we get to the litter box cleaning hacks, it’s very important that you have a litter box that is perfect for both you and your cat.
+Before we get to the litter box cleaning hacks, you must have a cat litter box that is perfect for both you and your cat.
 I recommend a large covered litter box; in other words, a litter box with a removable lid or top.
-Since cats love tossing cat litter everywhere having a covered litter box will help with keeping the litter inside.
+Cats love tossing cat litter everywhere.
+Having a covered litter box will help with keeping the litter inside.